sahands/pelican_article_recommender/README.rst

 Pelican Article Recommender
 ===========================

-Article recommendation system for pelican based on post similarity calculated using NLTK and scikit-learn's TFIDF vectorizer.
+Article recommendation system for Pelican_ based on post similarity calculated using NLTK and scikit-learn's TFIDF vectorizer.

 Requirements